nicolasduminil/50-shades-of-rest/classic/README.md

     $ cd classic
     $ mvn clean package
     $ java -jar target/quarkus-app/quarkus-run.jar
+<p style="text-align: center;">Listing 2.2: Running a Quarkus application as a Fast JAR</p>

-Once that the Quarkus application has started, be it in dev mode or running the *fast JAR*, you have to fire your preferred browser at the service's endpoints, as show below:
+Once that the Quarkus application has started, be it in dev mode or running the *fast JAR*, you may either fire your preferred browser at one of the service's endpoints, or use the `curl` command, as show below:

     $ curl http://localhost:8080/time && echo
     13 Oct 2024, 00:33:49 +02:00 CEST